-|The Cushings and the Cushing Mansion|
+The Cushings and the Cushing Mansion

-Madame Olive Wallingford Cushing (c.1758-1853) was a legendary figure in Sarah Orne Jewett’s day.
+Madame Olive Wallingford Cushing (c.1758-1853) was a legendary figure in author Sarah Orne Jewett’s day.
 Her house, known as the Cushing Mansion, on Main Street, South Berwick, was almost as famous as the Jewett House, and adorned Maine postcards.

 In 1795, the house had been built by Madame Cushing’s mother, the widow of one of the area’s sea captains.
 Elizabeth Wallingford had decided to build a mansion so her daughter and family living in Boston, the Cushings, would come to South Berwick to live.
-When her husband, Thomas Wallingford, was alive, they had lived in Rollinsford, New Hampshire, on the Salmon Falls River opposite the Hamilton House.
+When Elizabeth's husband, Thomas Wallingford, was alive, they had lived in Rollinsford, New Hampshire, on the Salmon Falls River opposite the Hamilton House.
 Their daughter, Olive, had married John Cushing of Massachusetts.
-When the new mansion was built on Main Street, South Berwick – then the stagecoach route to Boston -- the Cushings returned, and Madam Wallingford stayed with them until she died in 1810.
+When the new mansion was built on Main Street, South Berwick – then the stagecoach route to Boston -- the Cushings returned, and Madame Wallingford stayed with them until she died in 1810.

 Throughout the 1800s the mansion was occupied by the Hobbs family, descendants of the Cushings.